ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab2/README.md

 ## Task 2.2.1: Accessing twitter account information ##

-The configuration to access Twitter are saved in the file: default-configuration.ini You should rename it to "configuration.ini" and update it with the values of your Twitter Authentications.
+The configuration to access Twitter are saved in the file: `default-configuration.ini` You should rename it to `configuration.ini` and update it with the values of your Twitter Authentications. <br /><br />
-We used this format of configuration to show flexibility in having section in configuration file, for example, we use "[TwitterAPI]" section to indicate section in configuration file related with twitter API.
-This section is useful because some of the variable can have the same name in multiple context, for example:
+We used this format of configuration to show flexibility and remove redundancy in configuration file, for example, we use `[TwitterAPI]` section to indicate section in configuration file that is related with twitter API.
+This section is useful because some of the variable can have the same name in multiple context, for example: <br /><br />
-O-auth is a common format for authentication, and will use some general terminology such as token, secret key, etc. It is better to define a section related with each application than creating redundant variable name such as: TwitterAccessToken and FacebookAccessToken.
+O-auth is a common format for authentication, and will use some general terminology such as token, secret key, etc. It is better to define a section related with each application than creating redundant variable name such as: TwitterAccessToken and FacebookAccessToken. <br />

 In our case the information printed from our Twitter account was: